Introduction to Ultrasound PG (10160.3)

 Extensions & Late submissions

 Any ultrasound related images or materials presented must be de-identified.
-Failure to remove patient and / or site identification will result in a zero mark being awarded for the assessment item.
+Failure to remove patient, staff and / or site identification will result in a zero mark being awarded for the assessment item.

 Special assessment requirements

 In order to receive a passing grade in this unit, all assessment tasks must be attempted and submitted, and you must achieve a cumulative minimum score of 50% of the total available unit marks.

 Students have a responsibility to uphold University standards on ethical scholarship.
 Good scholarship involves building on the work of others and use of others' work must be acknowledged with proper attribution made.
 Cheating, plagiarism, and falsification of data are dishonest practices that contravene academic values.
 Refer to the University's Student Charter for more information.

 To enhance understanding of academic integrity, all students are expected to complete the Academic Integrity Module (AIM) at least once during their course of study.
 You can access this module within UCLearn (Canvas) through the 'Academic Integrity and Avoiding Plagiarism' link in the Study Help site.